-A field course where the topography, climate, geology, ecology, life zones, wildlife, plant life, and human history of the Death Valley region will be covered.
-In addition to lectures on campus, there will be a minimum of a three day field trip to the region.
+A field course where the topography, climate, geology, ecology, life zones, wildlife, plant life, and human history of the California coastline region will be covered.
+Possible locations of interest include, but are not restricted to southern, central and northern California Coastlines.
+In addition to lecture on campus, there will be minimum of a three day field trip to the region.
 A transportation fee may be assessed.
 36 lecture hours.